 The summer raspberry patch usually opens about July 1--just as the strawberries are finishing.
 The raspberries page gives updated picking information as it's available.
 Raspberries have proved very challenging to maintain and we haven't been able to open for pick-your-own for several years, but we're working on it!

 Spring 2011 saw the planting of a half-acre of blueberries.
 There were a few (really, just a few) blueberries to pick in 2013, a bit more in 2014, and even more in 2015.
-We hope to open for pick-your-own one of these years...
+We offer pick-your-own blueberries in July.
 A blueberries page on the website posts updates on that crop.

 Produce from our farm